Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 While the fact of a crisis, and its symptoms, are plain for all to see, its precise contours, and its underlying causes and dynamics, are not fully visible.
 This interactive visualisation looks to shine more light on the mechanics of the crisis in the City of Johannesburg by comparing the state of its finances to that of the City of Cape Town for the period 2008/09 to 2025/26.

-The data for the interactive graphs below has been assembled from the Annual Reports and audited Annual Financial Statements (AFS) for both the City of Johannesburg and the City of Cape Town for the financial years 2008/09 through 2023/241.
-All figures for these years are original budget, adjusted budgets and audited actual amounts as they appear in the AFSs.
+The data for this interactive data visualisation has been assembled from the Annual Reports and audited Annual Financial Statements (AFS) for both the City of Johannesburg and the City of Cape Town for the financial years 2008/09 through 2023/24.1 All figures for these years are original budget, adjusted budgets and audited actual amounts as they appear in the AFSs.
 Where amounts have been restated for previous financial years, notably those that appear in the Summary of Financial Performance table in the AFS, these restated figures are used as the final and most historically accurate.
 For the financial years 2024/25 and 2025/26 the two Cities’ Annual Budget Book for 2025/26 provided the most recent as yet unaudited figures, and here the adjustment budget amounts were used in lieu of audited actuals.
-In some instances, as explained below, the Audited Financial Statements do not include crucial details, and so the analysis relied on the statements of prior-year audited figures as they appear in the Annual Budget Book.
+In some instances, as explained below, the Audited Financial Statements do not include crucial details, and so the analysis relied on the statements of prior-year audited figures as they appear in the Annual Budget Book. .

-Operating expenditure includes employee costs; repairs and maintenance of infrastructure that has already been developed; purchases of electricity and water from bulk service providers such as Eskom and (in the case of Johannesburg) Rand Water2; the ‘finance costs’ of redeeming loans or bonds for infrastructure development; money set aside for bad debts resulting from consumers not paying for services consumed; and other more minor items.
-A municipality’s operating revenue is derived mainly from property taxes (rates); service charges – where residents, businesses and other spheres of government pay tariffs for services consumed – and an annual transfer from the national fiscus known as the equitable share of nationally raised revenue.
+Operating expenditure includes: employee costs; repairs and maintenance of infrastructure that has already been developed; purchases of electricity and water from bulk service providers such as Eskom and (in the case of Johannesburg) Rand Water2; the ‘finance costs’ of redeeming loans or bonds for infrastructure development; money set aside for bad debts resulting from consumers not paying for services consumed; and other more minor items.
+A municipality’s operating revenue is derived mainly from property taxes (rates); service charges (where residents, businesses and other spheres of government pay tariffs for services consumed); and an annual transfer from the national fiscus known as the equitable share of nationally raised revenue.

 In municipal budgeting and accounting the money budgeted and actually raised for capital always precisely matches the expenditure.
-The trick is on the operating budget, where healthy finances require that a municipality (a) ensures that revenue projected is actually realised at the end of the year, (b) keeps expenditure tightly within budget, and (c) does not allow actual expenditure to exceed actual revenue, resulting in a deficit on the operating budget.
+The trick is on the operating budget, where healthy finances require that a municipality: (a) ensures that revenue projected is actually realised at the end of the year, (b) keeps expenditure tightly within budget; and (c) does not allow actual expenditure to exceed actual revenue, resulting in a deficit on the operating budget.

 An accounting nuance here is that municipalities are required to report as operating revenue any grants provided by other spheres of government that are destined to be used for capital expenditure, but the revenue is only recognised at the point at which the funds have been spent as capital.
 In the overall Statements of Financial Performance that appear in the AFS, total operating revenue is counted as inclusive of capital transfers recognised.
 While this is proper accounting practice, these capital transfers recognised – having already been spent as part of the capital budget – do not actually cover operating expenditure, and so excluding them from the picture of operating revenue arguably gives a truer sense of the state of the municipality’s finances.

 Figure 1 compares the budgeted and final actual operating revenue for the City of Johannesburg (CoJ) and the City of Cape Town (CCT) over the years 2008/09 to 2025/26, excluding capital transfers recognised.
-The figures are budgeted and audited actuals from the AFS, except for the last two financial years where the 2025/26 budget is used.
-An important note here is that the ‘actual revenue’ is revenue recognised as either received or owed by customers at the end of the financial year, not all revenue actually received on payment: some billings may not be realised and are eventually written off as bad-debts.
+The figures are budgeted and audited actuals as recorded in the AFS, except for the last two financial years where the 2025/26 budget is used.
+An important note here is that the ‘actual revenue’ is revenue recognised as either received or owed by customers at the end of the financial year, and not all revenue actually received on payment: some billings may not be realised and are eventually written off as bad-debts.

 Three key points emerge from the figure.
 First, up until 2014/15 actual revenue recognised at the end of the financial year closely matched the original budgeted revenue in the City of Johannesburg.
 And in three of the six financial years audited actual revenue exceeded original budgets.
 Thereafter, actual revenue routinely dropped well below budgets (illustrated by the red shading between the budget and audited outcome lines).
 This suggests that prudent budgeting gave way to less realistic revenue expectations in the year before the 2016 municipal elections, with this situation worsening through the subsequent period of coalition governments.
 By contrast actual revenue exceeded budgeted revenue in almost every year in the City of Cape Town (as illustrated by the green shading between the budget and audited outcome lines), indicating far more credible budgets.

 Second, revenue expectations were dramatically higher than actual in the years of the COVID-19 pandemic and the period of subsequent loadshedding.
-In 2021/22 the gap widened to R4,7 billion and stayed at R4,3 billion in 2022/23 .
+In 2021/22 the gap widened to R4,7 billion and stayed at R4,3 billion in 2022/23.
 Indeed, a closer analysis (see figure x below) indicates that underperformance on energy revenue is the main cause of budget targets not being reached.
 This affected both cities but Johannesburg much more severely – in 2022/23 the gap between audited outcome and budget fell to less than a billion Rand in Cape Town, but nonetheless stayed positive.

 Figures 2 and 3 look at the main revenue sources of the two cities in more detail.